T3 road (Zambia): Route

 As Independence Avenue, it is the road connecting Kitwe Central with the northern suburbs of the city.
 From Kitwe Teaching Hospital, the T3 travels north-west for 50 km to the mining city of Chingola as the Kitwe-Chingola Dual Carriageway (2 lanes in each direction), passing through the mining town of Chambishi (part of Kalulushi District).
 At Sabina, 15 kilometres from the Kitwe city centre (10 kilometres before Chambishi), the T3 meets the northern terminus of the M16 road (which is coming from Kalulushi) before meeting another road connecting to Mufulira and the Congo Pedicle road in the northeast, named Kitwe Road and designated as the M4 road again.
 Just before the M16 junction (just after Kitwe's Garneton suburb) is the Wilson Mofya Chakulya Toll Plaza.

 As the Kitwe city centre is a busy commercial area, most heavy vehicles are advised to take an alternative route to Chambishi rather than passing through Kitwe's city centre and northern suburbs.
 Trucks are advised to use the M7 road from Kitwe to Kalulushi, then the M16 road from Kalulushi to Sabina, as an alternative route.
 Sabina is where trucks rejoin the main road.
 While the T3 has the Wilson Mofya Chakulya Toll Plaza before Sabina, this alternative route for trucks also has a tollgate before Sabina (Kalulushi-Sabina Toll Plaza) on the M16.

 At the Independence Avenue roundabout south of Chingola Central, the T3 continues by way of a left turn.
 It goes northwest, separating the south-western part of Chingola from the central and eastern areas (bypassing Kasompe Airport & the Nchanga Copper mine).
 North-west of Chingola Central, by the Chingola River, the T3 meets the eastern terminus of the T5 road, which connects the Copperbelt with Solwezi and Mwinilunga in the North-Western Province and with a border into Angola.

-From the T5 junction in Chingola, the T3 goes north for 17 km, crossing the Kafue River one more time, to the small town of Chililabombwe.
+From the T5 junction in Chingola, the T3 goes north for 17 km, crossing the Kafue River one more time, to the town of Chililabombwe.
 It goes for a further 17 km, through the Konkola Toll Plaza, bypassing Konkola Copper Mines in Konkola, to end at the Kasumbalesa border with DR Congo.
 The road becomes the N1 route of DR Congo and proceeds to Lubumbashi (100 kilometres away) in the north-west.
 The border town on the DR Congo side is also named Kasumbalesa.